-Some treatment steps are similar to the Vampire Facial, but the incorporation of dermal fillers branches the procedure off in a different direction.
+Some treatment steps are similar to the PRP Facial, but the incorporation of dermal fillers branches the procedure off in a different direction.

 - After completing your consultation and drawing blood, Dr. Alkadri injects dermal fillers to create the desired facial shape.